 Not theoretical savings.
 Actual hours the owner now spends on business development, job site supervision, and the strategic work that grows revenue.

-What it looks like broken: Vendor invoices arrive by email, sometimes as PDFs, sometimes as photos of paper invoices.
-Someone manually opens each one, identifies the vendor, reads the line items, and types them into the accounting platform.
-It takes 15-30 minutes per invoice.
-For a business processing 100+ invoices a month, that's 25-50 hours of data entry.
+What it looks like broken: Vendor invoices, signed contracts, and supplier quotes arrive by email, sometimes as PDFs, sometimes as photos of paper invoices.
+Someone manually opens each one, identifies the vendor or counterparty, reads the line items, and types them into the right system.
+It takes 15-30 minutes per document.
+For a business processing 100+ documents a month, that's 25-50 hours of data entry — and the version on file is whatever the typist remembered to capture.

-What it looks like automated: Invoices hit a shared inbox or upload folder.
-The system reads the document (OCR for scanned docs, structured data extraction for digital invoices), identifies the vendor, captures line items and amounts, matches them against purchase orders, and pushes the data into your accounting platform for review.
+What it looks like automated: Documents hit a shared inbox or upload folder.
+The system reads each one (OCR for scanned docs, structured extraction with an LLM for messier inputs), identifies the document type, captures the fields that matter, matches them against POs or existing contracts where relevant, and pushes the data into your accounting, CRM, or contract repository for review.
 A human still approves, but they're reviewing pre-populated data, not typing from scratch.

 The business outcome: